-Can clipless pedals work for bike touring or even off-road bikepacking?
-Or are flat pedals simply more convenient?
-It’s an age-old debate about which much digital ink has already been spilled.
-Whether it’s a round-the-world expedition or a gnarly bikepacking overnight, someone somewhere has done it clipless and someone’s done it with flats, and both are convinced it’s the best way to go.
+What type of bike pedal is best for bikepacking and touring?
+It’s a surprisingly heated debate!
+Whether it’s a round-the-world expedition or a gnarly bikepacking overnight, someone has done it clipless and someone’s done it with flats, and both are convinced their way is the best way to go.

-You’ll find die-hard proponents of both, but only you can decide which you actually prefer.
-Having logged some significant miles with both flat and clipless pedals, on both road and trail, on trips both long and short, I’ve written this post to help you make your own decision about clipless pedals for touring (pavement focused) and bikepacking (dirt and gravel).
+Having logged some significant miles with a bunch of different pedal systems on both road and trail, I’ve written this post to help you make your own decision about clipless pedals for touring (pavement focused) and bikepacking (dirt and gravel).

 What are clipless pedals?